Dollhouse (Melanie Martinez song)

 "Dollhouse" is the debut single by American singer-songwriter Melanie Martinez.
 Written alongside production duo Kinetics & One Love, the song was released on February 10, 2014 as the lead single of her debut EP of the same name, and later featured on her debut studio album, Cry Baby (2015).
 Lyrically, "Dollhouse" is about a dysfunctional family, who, according to Martinez, is "hiding being a perfect plastic facade".
-Martinez has also stated that "Dollhouse" is a metaphor for how people view celebrities and their seemingly perfect public lives.
+Martinez has also stated that "Dollhouse" is a metaphor for how people view celebrities and their apparently perfect public lives.

-The song was featured in a preview for the ABC Family series Pretty Little Liars.
+The song was also featured in a preview for the ABC Family series Pretty Little Liars.

 Background and composition

 "Dollhouse" was revealed to be a prequel to "Sippy Cup", another single from the Cry Baby album that is about an alcoholic mother who decides to kill her husband and his mistress, sparing only her daughter.

 Lyrically, according to Martinez, the song discusses a dysfunctional family that is "hiding behind a perfect facade", while also serving as a double entendre "for how people view celebrities" and their seemingly perfect public lives.